 If you are found to be guilty of a theft crime you may face lengthy jail or prison time, pricey fines, mandated community service, probation, house arrest and you will be responsible for paying recompense to the person you stole from.
 You may be able to evade these penalties altogether by enlisting the help of attorneys Ryan Okabe and Mark Haushalter at the firm.
 They provide unmatched legal defense for even the toughest criminal charges and they will fight vigorously to have your penalties reduced or your charged dismissed completely!
 Both lead attorneys have been nominated and selected for inclusion in Super Lawyers® magazine as a Rising Stars in the state of California for several consecutive years now.
 Only 2.5% of all the attorneys in the state get this honor and privilege.
 With Okabe & Haushalter handling your case, you will be able to rest assured that your future lies in safe and capable hands.

-Contact our San Francisco firm to schedule a free consultation to discuss your charges.
+Contact our Las Vegas firm to schedule a free consultation to discuss your charges.